 In use since 2006, NTA is a popular method for nanoparticle size and concentration determination that is currently used by approximately 80% of EV researchers4.
 The MISEV2018 Guidelines require two forms of single-vesicle analysis of which NTA is one of the popular options.
 NTA continues to be in common use for EV characterization due to its wide accessibility, low cost per sample, and its straightforward founding theory (the Stokes-Einstein equation).
 EV assessment by NTA generates a particle size distribution and concentration estimate using laser light scattering and Brownian motion analysis, with the lower limit of detection determined by the refractive index of the EV.
 When using a fluid sample of known viscosity and temperature, the trajectories of the EVs are tracked to determine their mean-square displacement in two dimensions.
 This then allows the particle diffusion coefficient to be calculated and converted into a sphere-equivalent hydrodynamic diameter by a modified Stokes-Einstein equation5-7.
 NTA’s particle-to-particle analysis has less interference by agglomerates or larger particles in a heterogeneous population of EVs than other methods of characterization7.
 While a few larger particles have very little impact on sizing accuracy, the presence of even minute amounts of large, high light-scattering particles results in a notable reduction in the detection of smaller particles due to reduced software EV detection and tracking8.
 As a measurement technique, NTA is generally considered to not be biased toward larger particles or aggregates of particles but is able to resolve multiple-sized populations through individual particle analysis9.
 Because of the use of light-scattering by particles, one of the limitations of NTA analysis is that any particulate such as dust, plastic, or powder that has similar refraction and size attributes compared to EVs cannot be differentiated from actual EVs by this method of characterization.

 The NanoSight LM10 (nanoparticle size analyzer) and LM14 (laser module) have been sold since 2006, and although newer models of this instrument have been developed, this particular model is found in many core facilities and is considered a reliable workhorse.
 Training is needed to properly optimize the NTA settings for high-resolution measurements of size and concentration.
 The two important settings needed for optimum video recordings are (1) the camera level and (2) the detection threshold.
 These must be set by the operator based on the sample’s characteristics.
 One of the major constraints of NTA analysis is the recommendation of sample concentrations between 107 and 109 particles/mL, to achieve which sample dilution may be required10.
 Solutions used for dilution, such as phosphate-buffered saline, 0.15 M saline, or ultrapure water, are rarely free of particles less than 220 µm in size and these may affect the NTA measurements.
+NTA characterization of the solutions used for dilution should be performed at the same camera level and detection threshold as the nanoparticle samples that are being analyzed.
 The size and concentration of nanoparticles present in diluents used for EV sample dilutions are seldom included in publications involving NTA analysis of EVs.